 Road to Win

-delegates for the dnc
+Delegates for the DNC

-General Election Registration Deadline
+Voter Registration Deadline

 How do I register to vote?

-Can I vote without leaving my house?
+Can I track my ballot?

-Can I vote early?
-(Primary)
+Can I vote early in person?

 Volunteer In Florida